joek47/imagej/README.md

 # imagej
-Plugins for Imagej at https://imagej.nih.gov/
+Plugins for Imagej from https://imagej.nih.gov/